Request For Proposal (RFP) Program

 - All funded programs are expected to report progress towards outcomes to StarkMHAR.

-- All proposals must have a completed Budget Form that demonstrates the expenses of the program.
+- All proposals must have a completed budget that demonstrates the expenses of the program.
 Some restrictions may apply, depending upon the funding source.

 - Funding agreements will be finalized through the use of a mutually agreed upon signed contract.
 It is expected that final allocations will be made at the June board meeting.